Rubayet19/personal-api-dashboard/memory.md

 - Persisting data in localStorage for session continuity
 - Allowing users to navigate between tabs without losing their work

-#### New Mini Request Builder
-- Simplified version of the full request builder
-- Quick test functionality for rapid API testing
-- Seamless transition to the full request builder when needed
-- Straightforward UI focusing on URL and method selection
-- Toast notifications for response feedback

 #### Rate Limit Visualization
 - Progress bars showing usage with color-coded indicators
 - Alert components for warning and critical rate limit states